DeveloperToolsWG/keyboard-shortcuts/README.md

 #F12 Developer Tools Shortcuts

+The following resources are provided for those who would like to contribute to the support tables below.

 * [Keyboard Shortcuts in Chrome](https://developer.chrome.com/devtools/docs/shortcuts)
 * [Keyboard Shortcuts in Firefox](https://developer.mozilla.org/en-US/docs/Tools/Keyboard_shortcuts)
 * [Keyboard Shortcuts in Explorer](http://msdn.microsoft.com/en-us/library/ie/dn322041(v=vs.85).aspx)

 ###Getting Around Quickly

+These shortcuts should work from within any panel in the developer tools.

 | Action                  | Chrome*           | Explorer              | Firefox        | Opera*         |
 |-------------------------|-------------------|-----------------------|----------------|----------------|